• ECTS

 Description

-Within biotechnologies, bioprocesses correspond to the industrial implementation of living tools (whether enzymes, microorganisms or eukaryotic cells) for the synthesis of products of interest.
-This course will focus on the central step of the bioprocess: the biological reaction in a reactor.
-It will be more particularly devoted to the exploitation of microbial and cellular catalysts.
-The products of interest can be for example fermented foods (wine, beer, ...), energy molecules (bioethanol, methane, ...), chemical intermediates, or biomedicines (vaccines, monoclonal antibodies, growth factors...).
-The knowledge and skills acquired during this course will be transposable to any sector of activity.
-The examples will be given in the fields corresponding to the main outlets of the two courses concerned (Agrosciences and Health).
-This course is the direct continuation of the M1 course HAV811V "Bioprocess Engineering - Batch".
+Within biotechnology, bioprocesses involve the industrial application of living organisms (whether enzymes, microorganisms, or eukaryotic cells) for the synthesis of products of interest.
+This course will focus on the central stage of the bioprocess: biological reactions in reactors.
+More specifically, it will focus on the use of microbial and cellular catalysts.
+Products of interest may include fermented foods (wine, beer, etc.), energy molecules (bioethanol, methane, etc.), chemical intermediates, and biomedicines (vaccines, monoclonal antibodies, growth factors, etc.).
+The knowledge and skills acquired during this course unit will be transferable to any sector of activity.
+Examples will be given in the fields corresponding to the main career opportunities for the two programs concerned (Agrosciences and Health).
+This course is a direct continuation of the M1 HAV811V course "Bioprocess Engineering - Batch."
 It focuses on the UpStream Processing (USP) aspects of bioprocesses.

-The first lectures will allow to resituate the bioprocesses and the approach applied in bioprocess engineering and to briefly recall the Batch mode (pre-requisite of M1).
-Then, the main part of the course will be devoted to the application of the bioprocess engineering approach to reactors operated in continuous and Fed-Batch mode (or semi-(dis)continuous culture).
+The first classes will provide an overview of bioprocesses and the approach applied in bioprocess engineering, as well as a brief review of batch mode (prerequisite for M1).
+The bulk of the course will then be devoted to the application of bioprocess engineering to reactors operated in continuous and Fed-Batch mode (or semi-(dis)continuous culture).

--Transfer management (mixture management, heat transfer, gas transfer) with an important focus on gas transfer and how to ensure the oxygen needs of a culture (kLa, OUR, OTR) -Design of culture media
+-Transfer management (management of mixing, heat transfer, gas transfer) with a strong focus on gas transfer and how to ensure the oxygen requirements of a culture (kLa, OUR, OTR).-Culture medium design

--Development of an indicator for monitoring the biological reaction: the Respiratory Quotient (RQ)
+-Development of an indicator for monitoring biological response: the Respiratory Quotient (RQ)

 This course includes interactive lectures and tutorials.

-An intensive practical application (1 month) carried out in the form of a project is planned for the students of the M2 Biology-Health / IBIS / Bioproduction specialization in the framework of the UEs "Multidisciplinary lab project: from gene to protein".
-For these students, a strong link is also foreseen with the specialization courses (HAV910V, HAV911V and HAA910V).
-See the descriptions of these courses for more information.
+An intensive practical application (1 month) in the form of a project is planned for students in the M2 Biology-Health/IBIS/specialization in bioproduction as part of the "Multidisciplinary lab project: from gene to protein" course units.
+For these students, a strong link is also planned with the specialization course units (HAV910V, HAV911V, and HAA910V).
+Please refer to the descriptions of these course units for more information.

 Read more